phax/as2-lib/README.md

 For a quick start look at https://github.com/phax/as2-lib/blob/master/as2-lib/src/test/java/com/helger/as2lib/supplementary/main/MainSendToMendelsonTest.java as a working example on how to send an arbitrary file to the Mendelson test server.

 The client basically separates between per-partnership settings (class `AS2ClientSettings`) and the content to be transmitted (class `AS2ClientRequest`).
 The glue that holds all of this together is the class `AS2Client` that takes the settings and the request, adds the possibility to define an HTTP(S) proxy server, and does the synchronous sending.
+The settings and the main client are thought to be reusable, whereas the request data is to be changed for every request.

 The response of a client request is defined by class `AS2ClientResponse`.
 It stores the original message ID, the received MDN/the occurred exception and the execution duration.
 The interpretation of the received MDN is up to the user.

 ##as2-partnership-mongodb
 This is an implementation of interface `com.helger.as2lib.partner.IPartnershipFactory` from as2-lib using MongoDB as the backend.